dirvine/data_chain/docs/0029-data-chains.md

 In a fully decentralised network there are many problems to solve, two of these issues can be thought of as:

-1. How to handle transferring large amounts of data to replicant nodes on each churn event.
+1. Handling the transfer of large amounts of data to replicant nodes on each churn event.

-2. How to allow data to be republished in a secure manner.
+2. Allowing data to be **republished** in a secure manner.

 Point 2 actually encompasses two large issues in itself.
 The ability to start a node and make it's data available is obviously required where we have large amounts of data to maintain.
 Another large